0xNF/Ellen/README.md

-maxkeepdays = 30        // Maximum number of days back to keep recorded data maxrecordcount = 10000  // Maximum number of records to keep maxdbsize = 100         // Maximum size of the storage file in MB storeimagekind = FACE   // Type of Gorilla Image data to save [FACE, OBJECT, SCENE] storeimage = True       // Whether to store Gorilla Image data at all [True, False] storefulljson = False   // Whether to store the entire Gorilla Data Object [True, False] datadirectory = ./data  // Where to store temporary data outputdirectory = ./    // Where to output the Storage file kind = XLS              // Storage File type in either an Excel spreadsheet, or a Sqlite file [XLS, SQL]
+maxkeepdays = 30        // Maximum number of days back to keep recorded data maxrecordcount = 10000  // Maximum number of records to keep maxdbsize = 100         // Maximum size of the storage file in MB

+storeimagekind = FACE   // Type of Gorilla Image data to save [FACE, OBJECT, SCENE] storeimage = True       // Whether to store Gorilla Image data at all [True, False] storefulljson = False   // Whether to store the entire Gorilla Data Object [True, False] datadirectory = ./data  // Where to store temporary data outputdirectory = ./    // Where to output the Storage file kind = XLS              // Storage File type in either an Excel spreadsheet, or a Sqlite file [XLS, SQL] timezone                // Whether to store timestamps as local time (as seen by the computer running Ellen), or UTC.
+[Local, UTC]

+port                    // Server port to bind to, defaults to "5000"
 ```

 This config can be reloaded at any time with the `/reload` endpoint.